tardis-sn/tardis/docs/plasma.rst

-This module calculates the ionization balance and level populations in the BasePlasma, give a abundance fraction, temperature and density.
+This module calculates the ionization balance and level populations in BasePlasma, give a abundance fraction, temperature and density.
 After calculating the state of the plasma, these classes are able to calculate :math:`\tau_\textrm{sobolev}` for the supernova radiative transfer.
 The simplest BasePlasma (:class:`BasePlasma`) only calculates the atom number densities, but serves as a base for all BasePlasma classes.
 The next more complex class is `LTEPlasma` which will calculate the aforementioned quantities in